devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 **Clinical Significance:**

 BHMT is a liver-specific enzyme that provides an alternative pathway for converting homocysteine to methionine, independent of folate.
 It accounts for up to 50% of hepatic homocysteine metabolism.

+**Critical Context for Your Profile:**
+*[Gemini insight]* Because you have **reduced MTHFR activity** (compound heterozygous for C677T and A1298C), your BHMT pathway becomes **more clinically important** as a compensatory mechanism.
+The BHMT "shortcut" is not just a minor alternative—it's a vital backup route when the primary folate-dependent methylation pathway is burdened.
+Your BHMT-08 homozygosity, in this context, is more significant than it would be in someone with normal MTHFR function.
+This emphasizes the importance of maintaining liver health to keep this alternative pathway functional.

 **BHMT-08 Homozygous (+/+):**
 This is your second homozygous variant.